Same Day Flowers Delivery - Australia Wide!

 This combo came about purely by accident.
 Easter 2007, we had a customer who couldn't decide between flowers or chocolate eggs.
 Andrew, in a moment of genius (or desperation, the shop was packed), suggested both.
 "Why choose?" he said.
 It became one of our most requested Easter combinations.

-My favourite review for Lily's Florist though came from Terence earlier this year.
-He'd ordered the rose and chocolates for someone before a big meeting - nine hours of talking, he said.
-His message afterwards made me smile: "You did all I asked and gave the recipient great pleasure which in turn smoothed our meeting."
-Sometimes a rose and some chocolates can do more than just say Happy Easter - they can break the ice, smooth things over, make someone's day.
-That's the magic of the combo really.
-When in doubt, why choose?
-Get both.
+My favourite review came from Terence earlier this year.
+He'd ordered the rose and chocolates for someone before a big meeting, nine hours of talking he said.
+His message afterwards: "You did all I asked and gave the recipient great pleasure which in turn smoothed our meeting."
+A rose and some chocolates can do more than say Happy Easter.
+They can break the ice.
+Smooth things over.
+Make someone's day a fraction easier.

 $60.50

 This one's clever, actually.
-The rose is for Mum, but the teddy?
-That's for the kids.
+The rose is for Mum, the teddy is for the kids.
 We discovered this worked brilliantly for people sending to families.
-The adults appreciate the flower, the kids get something to cuddle.
-Everyone's happy.
+The adults appreciate the flower.
+The kids get something to cuddle.

-The teddy bear isn't massive (Fiona pointed out we should probably mention the size - fair point!), but it's perfect for little hands.
+The teddy bear isn't massive (Fiona pointed out we should probably mention the size, fair point!), but it's perfect for little hands.
 Shey ordered one recently and said the quality was really good, delivered on time as promised.
-That's what matters with Easter lunch deliveries - you need them there before the kids arrive, otherwise you miss that moment when their faces light up.
 One rose for the table, one teddy for tiny arms to grab.
-Simple, but it works every single time.

 Why These Specific Flowers?

-These flowers I've shown you?
-They're the ones people actually order.
-They're the ones that get the "oh, they're perfect!" response.
-They're priced right too - between $42.95 and $60.50, you're not breaking the bank, but you're sending something meaningful.
+These flowers I've shown you are the ones people actually order.
+The ones that get the "oh, they're perfect!" response.
+They're priced between $42.95 and $60.50, so you're not breaking the bank, but you're sending something meaningful.

-If you want to see our full range of Easter flowers, we've got heaps more options.
+If you want to see our full range of Easter flowers, we've got more options.
 But honestly?
 Sometimes simple is better.
-One perfect rose or three cheerful gerberas can say "Happy Easter" just as beautifully as an elaborate arrangement.
+One perfect rose or three cheerful gerberas can say "Happy Easter" as clearly as an elaborate arrangement.

-Here's what nobody tells you about Easter flowers, at least in my opinion, they're actually harder to get right than Valentine's Day.
+Easter flowers are harder to get right than Valentine's Day, in my experience.
 With Valentine's, it's roses, done.
 But Easter?
-You're trying to capture Autumn, renewal, joy, tradition, and family all at once.
-No pressure, right?
+You're trying to capture autumn, renewal, joy, tradition, and family all in one delivery.
+And the long weekend complicates everything.

 That Thursday before Easter 2007, when I was panicking about what made a flower "Easter-ish"?
-I wish I could go back and tell myself to relax.
-That people aren't looking for perfection.
+I wish I could tell that version of myself to relax.
+People aren't looking for perfection.
 They're looking for thoughtfulness.
-A single wrapped rose that arrives on Easter morning says "I'm thinking of you" just as clearly as an elaborate arrangement.
+A single wrapped rose that arrives on Easter morning says "I'm thinking of you" just as clearly as anything elaborate.

-And yes, we deliver same day if you order before 2PM weekdays.
-Because let's be honest, some of us (myself included) don't remember it's Easter until approximately three days before...
+We deliver same day if you order before 2PM weekdays.
+Because let's be honest, some of us (myself included) don't remember it's Easter until approximately three days before.

 Easter Flowers Delivery FAQ